cc5212/2019-iowa-liquor-sales/README.md

 | Sale (Dollars)        | object  |                           |
 | Volume Sold (Liters)  | float64 |                           |
 | Volume Sold (Gallons) | float64 |                           |

+## Métodos

+// Detail the methods used during the project.
+Provide an overview of the techniques/technologies used, why you used them and how you used them.
+Refer to the source-code delivered with the project.
+Describe any problems you encountered. //

+## Resultados

+//Detail the results of the project.
+Different projects will have different types of results; e.g., run-times or result sizes, evaluation of the methods you're comparing, the interface of the system you've built, and/or some of the results of the data analysis you conducted.//

+## Conclusión

+//Summarise main lessons learnt.
+What was easy?
+What was difficult?
+What could have been done better or more efficiently?//

+## Apéndice

+// You can use this for key code snippets that you don't want to clutter the main text. //